Infineon/mtb-example-fx2g3-flash-loader/README.md

    - 0xB3 - Reads from flash
    - 0xB4 - Erases flash sector
    - 0xB5 - Checks busy status
-- Using the FX Control Center application, the FPGA binary is sent to FX2G3 using the supported vendor commands.
+- Using the EZ-USB&trade; FX Control Center application, the FPGA binary is sent to EZ-USB&trade; FX2G3 using the supported vendor commands.
-- The application handles writes binary data received over the control endpoint to the external flash connected over SMIF interface.
+- The application handles writes binary data received over the control endpoint to the external flash connected over the SMIF interface.

 ### Compile-time configurations

 This application's functionality can be customized through the compile-time parameters that can be turned ON or OFF through the *makefile*.
 The application uses the GNU Arm&reg; 11.3 toolchain, which is part of the ModusToolbox&trade; installation for compilation.
-- Run the `make` command to compile the application and generate a USB bootloader compatible binary.
-This binary can be programmed to the FX2G3 device using the EZ-USB&trade; Control Center application.
+- Run the `make` command or build the project in your IDE to compile the application and generate a USB bootloader compatible binary.
+This binary can be programmed to the EZ-USB&trade; FX2G3 device using the EZ-USB&trade; Control Center application.
-- Run the `make BLENABLE=no` command to compile the application and generate the standalone binary.
-This binary can be programmed onto the FX2G3 device through the SWD interface using the OpenOCD tool.
+- Run the `make BLENABLE=no` command or set the variable in the **Makefile** to compile the application and generate the standalone binary.
+This binary can be programmed onto the EZ-USB&trade; FX2G3 device through the SWD interface using the OpenOCD tool.
 For more details, see the [EZ-USB&trade; FX2G3 SDK user guide](https://www.infineon.com/cms/en/product/promopages/ez-usb-fx2g3/#main-features-comparison).
+- Run the `make REV02=no` command or set the variable in the **Makefile** to compile the application and generate the binary compatible with REV01 version of the EZ-USB&trade; FX2G3 Kit.

 **Table 2.
 Macro description**

-Macro name        | Description                               | Allowed values :-------------    | :------------                             | :--------------
+Flag name         | Description                               | Allowed values :-------------    | :------------                             | :--------------
 USBFS_LOGS_ENABLE | Enable debug logs through USBFS port      | 1u for debug logs over USBFS. <br> 0u for debug logs over UART (SCB4).

 <br>

 ### Application files

 **Table 3.
 Application file description**

 File                                            | Description
 :-------------                                  | :------------
 *usb_app.c*                                       | C source file implementing USB handling for flash loader application logic